primaza/primaza/docs/book/src/introduction.md

 Primaza defines the following entities and controllers to provide the above described features.

 Entities:
-* [Cluster Environment](./entities/clusterenvironment.md): represents an development environment on a kubernetes Cluster.
+* [Cluster Environment](./entities/clusterenvironment.md): represents an development environment on a Kubernetes Cluster.
 * [Registered Service](./entities/registeredservice.md): represents running instance of a software service.
 * [Service Binding](./entities/servicebinding.md): projects secrets referenced by ServiceBinding resources to application compute resources.
 * [Service Class](./entities/serviceclass.md): defines how a registered service can be automatically generated from a service